 A big-budget production from creators Graham King, the Oscar-winning producer, and Michael Hirst, screenwriter, and producer of hit shows like The Tudors, and Vikings.

-The series is a wide-ranging epic and deals with the Knights of the Round Table and the rise to greatness of the famous wizard Merlin.
+The series is a wide-ranging epic and deals with the Knights of the Round Table and the rise to the greatness of the famous wizard Merlin.
 The medieval series is packed with well-known actors led by Joseph Fiennes (“Shakespeare in Love”) as Merlin, Eva Green as Morgana, and Claire Forlani as the Queen.

 Why you should watch the series?
 Camelot did not bring any new ideas to the famous folklore.
 The story has been told in so many series and films.
 The script, on the other hand, is more or less, predictable.
 If you never watched anything about King Arthur, you might get some value from watching the medieval show.